Edited by Jim Shultz and Melissa Crane Draper. University of California Press 2009. Also available in Spanish as Desafiando la Globalización.

 - Independent booksellers also have the book, buy it from them to help keep independent booksellers alive.

 Dignity and Defiance was the product of three years work at The Democracy Center.
 Please help bring these voices from Bolivia to a broader audience!
 Create a book discussion group in your community, suggest it to your local library, or use it in your classrooms and learning spaces.

 - Chicago Public Radio aired an hour-long interview with Jim Shultz.
-You can listen to it here.

 - A Seattle-based project called Talking Stick TV filmed our event at the University of Seattle and posted this great video.